sidharthmohannair/Autonomous-Drone-Navigation-TD3-vs-SAC/docs/contributing.md

 ## Contributing

-To contribute to this project, please follow these steps:
+We welcome contributions to this project!
+To ensure a smooth collaboration, please follow these steps:

 1. **Fork the Repository**
     - Create a personal fork of the project repository on GitHub.